Welcome to SPEAR: Syriac Persons Events and Relations

 Publication Status: Forthcoming

-Syriac Persons, Events, and Relations Project (SPEAR) is a prosopographical reference work designed to provide information about persons and their relationships within the context of historical events.
-SPEAR uses a "factoid" approach to prosopography that seeks to capture data points asserted in historical texts.
+Syriac Persons, Events, and Relations (SPEAR) is a prosopographical database providing information about persons and their relationships within the context of historical events.
+SPEAR uses a "factoid" approach to prosopography that captures data points asserted in historical texts.
 A factoid differs from a fact in that it indicates an assertion made by a primary source text, rather than a piece of information that a modern editor affirms as true.
 This approach allows for the fullest dataset possible and captures data of particular importance for social history.
 For example, a fictional biography of a saint can still reveal a great deal of information about how people understood saints and the town councilors, clergy, and peasants with whom they interacted.
 The factoid approach is critical for creating a database of use to social historians as well as historians of the political or religious institutions upon which traditional print prosopographies have focused.

-SPEAR aims to provide scholars in Syriac Studies, Classics, Byzantine, and Islamic Studies access to a reference work containing information on all of the individuals and groups appearing in the Syriac texts included in the database.
-SPEAR will offer multiple search fields enabling researchers to return hits for a wide variety of queries and analyze relationships between ethnicity, language, occupation, religious confession, etc. Furthermore, each piece of data will direct the user to a specific citation in one or more primary source texts.
+SPEAR provides a prosopography drawn from Syriac source material that is relevant to Syriac Studies, Classics, Byzantine Studies, and Islamic Studies.
+It contains information on all of the individuals and groups appearing in the Syriac texts included in the database.
+SPEAR offers multiple search fields enabling researchers to return hits for a wide variety of queries including parameters such as ethnicity, language spoken, occupation, etc. Each piece of data directs the user to a specific citation in one or more primary source texts and keyword tagging used throughout the dataset links this prosopographical material to Syriaca.org's bibliography database.